-Everything is just plain better when you hug a dog or cuddle a cat (those with allergies, sorry, does not apply).
+Everything is just plain better when you hug a dog or cuddle a cat (those with allergies, sorry, DNA).
 We decided to schedule a visit to an animal shelter during the extra busy weeks leading up to the holidays.
-A visit to The Little Guild in West Cornwall was just what we needed – a little animal loving is good for the soul.
+A visit to The Little Guild in West Cornwall was just what we needed – a little animal-loving is good for the soul.

 There was a lot of wiggle to put up with but Lora’s a pro.
 Check out the pics – so cute!
 If you see anyone you like, give us a shout, we’ll meet you at the shelter and give an introduction!